ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 nonlinear simulations, although weakly coupled solutions can be obtained.
 Independent structural or aerodynamic simulation are supported natively.

+The nonlinear system can also be linearised taking an arbitrary reference condition.
+The linearised system can be used for frequency domain analysis and linear model order reduction methods and controller design.

 The code distributed in the repository includes modules to directly simulate:

 * Static linear and nonlinear structural solutions